Tour Information

 -

-NorthStar flies turbine A-Star helicopters.
-These aircraft are the standard in the air tour industry and are well suited for this type of flying.
+We fly turbine A-Star helicopters that are the standard in the air tour industry.
 Our pilots are experienced, well trained and dedicated professionals whose top priority is the safety and comfort of our passengers.
-NorthStar is a member of the helicopter Tour Operators Program of Safety (TOPS).
-This organization sets flight standards that exceed the Federal Aviation Administration regulations and all members are regularly audited to verify compliance.
-NorthStar and the TOPS organization have an excellent safety record.
-Passengers regularly comment on how much they enjoyed the smooth, professional flight.
+NorthStar is a member of the Tour Operators Program of Safety (TOPS), which flight standards exceed those set by the Federal Aviation Administration regulations.
+Both NorthStar and TOPS have an excellent safety record, and passengers regularly comment on how much they enjoyed their smooth, professional flight.

-As with any active outdoor experience, there is some risk involved, but no more than hiking on a trail for instance.
-The ice is very solid, hundreds of feet thick, and all of the hazards are visible so can be easily avoided.
-NorthStar provides the appropriate equipment for your experience as well as well-trained and experienced guides to teach you how to use the equipment and guide you safely across the ice.
+As with any active outdoor experience, there is always some risk involved.
+However, the ice upon the glacier is very solid, hundreds of feet thick, and all hazards are visible and can be easily avoided.
+We also provide all necessary equipment, safety briefings, and experienced guides to keep you safe.

 -